wp-plugins/email-subscription-with-secure-captcha/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to "SIES" menu in the menu panel
+3. Go to "Email Subscribers" menu in the menu panel
 4. Go to Appearance->Wdiget tab. drag  "SIES subscription form" widget in the sidebar you want
 5. use  [sies_subc_form]   shortcode to place the form anywhere you want in template